kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

         - background color 255, 255, 255 or even 255, 255, 254 in Chromium reverts back the default black color for transparent background images

     - Enabling Hardware Acceleration for Chromium - offloading strain from CPU to GPU for video decoding.
 [How can I make sure what capabilities my Intel GPU has?](https://bbs.archlinux.org/viewtopic.php?id=257178), https://www.reddit.com/r/linux/comments/k5s4n5/google_chrome_v88_got_hardwareaccelerated/
-        - The way that uses least CPU is to forward video playback to external multimedia player.
+        - The way that uses least CPU of the various ways I tried out is to forward video playback to external multimedia player.
 In a dedicated multimedia player the CPU usage is lower and GPU usage higher, which is what I wanted.
 Videos play smooth, without stutter or tearing with GPU hardware acceleration.

             I tested VLC and MPV player.
 Both support GPU hardware acceleration for videos thourh VAAPI or VDPAU, according to what's enabled or preferred by the player.